JamesIves/hlds-docker/README.md

     command: +maxplayers 16 +map cs_italy
 ```

 4. Start the image.
-Once HLDS starts you'll get logging messages about the public ip etc.
+Once the Half-Life Dedicated Server client starts you'll begin to get a stream of messages from it.

 ```bash
 docker compose up